 National Council of Jewish Women, Denver Section Records

 The National Council of Jewish Women, Denver Section (NCJW) was a women's philanthropic organization founded by Carrie Benjamin in October 1893 to serve the Denver, Colorado Jewish community.
-Most of the early members were members of Temple Emanuel in Denver and the collection details the contributions of women to social causes in Denver.
+Most of the early members were also members of Temple Emanuel in Denver and the collection details the contributions of women to social causes in Denver.
 Education was an early priority of the Denver Section and classes were held to serve Eastern European Jewish immigrants in the West Colfax area of Denver.
 The Council established a settlement house in West Denver for Jewish boys, worked with disabled children and initiated the Children's Traveling Theatre.
 During World War II, the Council was involved in the resettlement of Jewish refugees in Denver.
 In 1938 the Council opened a thrift shop at 27th Street and Welton Street in the Five Points area of Denver.
 The records include board of director meeting minutes, lists of officers and board members, correspondence, financial records, newspaper clippings, newsletters, bulletins, yearbooks, publications, invitations, scrapbooks and oral history audiocassette tapes.

 - National Council of Jewish Women.
 Denver Section (Organization)